 Once I put all of these pieces (and years of learning) into a system, I started seeing incredible results with my clients, and myself.

-And this is exactly how I’ve arrived at being a HUGE fan of eating according to macros.
+And this is exactly how I’ve arrived at being a huge fan of macronutrient balancing.

 This way of eating changed my life in radical ways.
 I am passionate about teaching this approach because I know it has the power to improve your life too.

-I hope you’ll click NOW and check out this week’s new video below.
-In it I share 5 specific reasons why I am such a fan of this approach to eating…
+I hope you’ll click now and check out the video below.
+In it I share 5 specific reasons why I am such a fan of this approach to eating.

 I honestly think I could on and on and on as to why this approach to eating is so powerful, but here are the top 5 things you can expect from learning to eat in a way that balances your macronutrient intake….

 - You’ll burn fat better.
 By finding your sweet spot for carbohydrates, protein, and fat you can teach your body to burn fat as it’s primary fuel.
 This means you’ll feel and perform better due to stabilized blood sugar levels.
 The first step in stabilizing blood sugar (and burning fat during workouts) is by combining protein and carbohydrates every time you eat.